JohnCassavetes/Keepwords/README.md

 - 👨‍💻100% local.

 ## Installation
 No pods installation.
 The only thing that makes an app project too complicated is them adding **pods**.
 Not easy to open.
-In Keepwords, we don't use pods because we value the best user experience for you.
 ```bash
 no pods intallation = true
 ```